OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 ### New GitHub Actions

-The following GitHub actions have been created in collaboration with Github Action v3.
+The following GitHub actions have been created in collaboration with GitHub Action v3.

 ### Deploy Release